tymyrddin/red-network/source/docs/root-me/ethernet-patched.md

 | 802.1Q TAG (VLAN) (4 octets)   | ?? ??
 01 86        |
 | Ethertype or length (2 octets) | 86 dd (IPv6 frame) |

-First and third packet have incorrect checksums, so this could be a reply to the second (on the same VLAN):
+First and third frames have incorrect checksums, so this could be a reply to the second (on the same VLAN):

 | Field                          | Value              |
 |:-------------------------------|:-------------------|